SECURITIES PURCHASE AGREEMENT

 (u) ”OFAC Regulations” means the regulations promulgated by OFAC, as amended from time to time.

-(w) “Permitted Indebtedness” means (i) Indebtedness of the Company referenced in the SEC Reports, including without limitation the 2018 Seller Note and the other Indebtedness referenced in the Company’s Quarterly Report on Form 10-Q for the three months ended September 30, 2019, the Notes, this Agreement and/or any other Document in favor of the Purchasers including all Liabilities, (ii) Indebtedness of the Company to its President and C.E.O., (iii) Indebtedness secured by Permitted Liens, (iv) any Indebtedness of the Company, the Transaction Subsidiaries, or a subsidiary of any Transaction Subsidiary, provided such Indebtedness is unsecured or, if secured, where such security does not include a security interest in or against the Transaction Subsidiary Membership Interests, and (v) general trade or accounts payable incurred in the ordinary course of business.
+(w) ”Permitted Indebtedness” means (i) Indebtedness of the Company referenced in the SEC Reports, including the Indebtedness referenced in the Company’s Quarterly Report on Form 10-Q for the three months ended March 31, 2020, the Notes, this Agreement and/or any other Document in favor of the Purchasers including all Liabilities, (ii) Indebtedness of the Company to its President and C.E.O., (iii) Indebtedness secured by Permitted Liens, (iv) any Indebtedness of the Company, the Transaction Subsidiaries, or a subsidiary of any Transaction Subsidiary, provided such Indebtedness is unsecured or, if secured, where such security does not include a security interest in or against the Transaction Subsidiary Membership Interests, and (v) general trade or accounts payable incurred in the ordinary course of business.

 (x) ”Permitted Liens” means (i) any Lien for taxes not yet due or delinquent or being contested in good faith by appropriate proceedings for which adequate reserves have been established in accordance with GAAP, (ii) any statutory Lien arising in the ordinary course of business by operation of law with respect to a liability that is not yet due or delinquent, (iii) any Lien created by operation of law, such as materialmen’s liens, mechanics’ liens and other similar liens, arising in the ordinary course of business with respect to a liability that is not yet due or delinquent or that are being contested in good faith by appropriate proceedings, (iv) Liens (A) upon or in any equipment acquired or held by the Company to secure the purchase price of such equipment or indebtedness incurred solely for the purpose of financing the acquisition or lease of such equipment, and (B) existing on such equipment at the time of its acquisition, provided that the Lien is confined solely to the property so acquired and improvements thereon, and the proceeds of such equipment, (v) any Liens for Permitted Indebtedness perfecting security interests in the Permitted Indebtedness set forth in clauses (i)-(v) of the definition of Permitted Indebtedness, (vi) one or more mortgages or other Liens against the Transaction Subsidiary Assets in favor of one or more senior secured lenders, not to exceed a principal amount of $130,000,000 unless proceeds above such amount are used to pay all or a portion of the amount owing under the Notes on a dollar for dollar basis.